 Benin is an emerging destination that could soon be the perfect place to experience the diversity of Africa in one country, but for now, it would be more enjoyable for the intrepid traveler rather than a casual vacationer.
-Still, this is a fascinating destination with a rather complicated history which has resulted in Benin having a diverse culture.
-Despite the diversity, there are deep roots here where traditional ways of life are still engaged, and especially in the more rural areas.
+Still, this is a fascinating destination with a rather complicated history and despite the diversity in the numerous cultures here, there are deep roots where traditional ways of life are still engaged, especially in the more rural areas.

 Benin is the birthplace of voodoo and one of the countries that was a major departure point for slaves being taken out of their homelands.
 Learning more about these two aspects will go a long way to enhance your travels in Benin.
 The people are quite diverse in their religious beliefs with a near equal mix of Christians and Muslims and others who still practice the traditional west African Vodun.
 While French is the national language, more than 50% of the people speak at least two languages and English is commonly heard.
 Another interesting fact is that around 50% of the population work in agriculture which is a primary feature of this country.

 There are pristine beaches in the south, forested savannas in the center and a mountainous north.
 The wildlife opportunities here rival those in some the more traveled countries in Africa.
 Unfortunately, not every place in Benin is currently safe.
 Specifically, in the north and around the borders with Burkina Faso and Niger, where in May 2019, terrorists kidnapped a guide and two French tourists on a safari.
 The tourists were rescued by the French military and the guide was murdered by the terrorists.Two French soldiers were also killed during the rescue mission.
 This event is horrible for this country that was previously considered safe for travel and as the areas noted as unsafe are the best places to view wildlife.